andrewrnoel87/andrewrnoel87.github.io/_posts/2023-10-03-thirteenthpost.markdown

 abs(x) - returns the absolute value of the argument.

 max(x) - returns its biggest item in an iterable object.
+If the iterable is a string, the function returns the character in the string with the highest ASCII value.

 min(x) - returns its smallest item in an iterable object.
+Note that the min() function can take in any iterable—not just lists.
+For example, min((1, 2)), min(1, 2), and min("foo", "bar") are all fine usages of min().
+When passing strings to min(), the strings are compared lexicographically, as they are when using the > or < operators.

 sum(x) - returns the sum of a 'start' value (default: 0) plus an iterable of numbers.
 When the iterable is empty, return the start value.
 This function is intended specifically for use with numeric values and may reject non-numeric types.